Ruth Madoff: Personal life

 On November 28, 1959, at age 18, she married Bernie Madoff, whom she had met while attending Far Rockaway High School.
 He was three years older than Ruth.

 They had two sons, Mark (1964–2010), a 1986 graduate of the University of Michigan; and Andrew (1966–2014), a 1988 graduate of University of Pennsylvania's Wharton School.
 Both of her sons predeceased her: Mark, by suicide, in 2010, and Andrew, from lymphoma, in 2014.
-On the morning of December 11, 2010 — exactly two years after his father's arrest — Mark was found dead in his New York City apartment.
+On the morning of December 11, 2010—exactly two years after his father's arrest—Mark was found dead in his New York City apartment.
 The city medical examiner ruled the cause of death as suicide by hanging.

 She worked for some time as her husband's bookkeeper.
 A Vanity Fair article stated that, during the time when she was a bookkeeper, employees in the London office stated "Ruthie runs all the books".
 She was a director of Bernard L. Madoff Investment Securities.

 Ruth stated during an interview that she and her husband were so upset after his financial fraud was exposed that they had attempted suicide together, with both taking "a bunch of pills" (Ambien, and perhaps Klonopin) in a suicide pact on Christmas Eve 2008, just after her husband had been arrested by federal authorities.
 However, they woke up the following day.

 When Ruth Madoff's husband was sentenced in 2009, victim Marcia FitzMaurice said in a court statement: "Your wife, rightfully so, has been vilified and shunned by her friends in the community."
-After her husband was sent to prison, Ruth Madoff sought to avoid being recognized in public, even dyeing her hair red as she tried to avoid people recognizing who she was.
+After her husband was sent to prison, Ruth Madoff sought to avoid being recognized in public, even dyeing her hair red.